FAQs

 The decision to request control of the Saamis Solar Park project was a unique matter of timing.
 Solar assets have matured in recent years, allowing them to more recently become competitive with other forms of energy.
 At the same time, a third party was interested in this site to develop Saamis Solar Park.
 The City's interest in the site largely comes down to available space and a 'ready to build' opportunity.
 This is likely the only land within the municipal borders that is large enough and suitable for utility-scale solar.

 The City had attempted to participate in Saamis Solar Park in other ways and when it became clear that would not be an option, the City took efforts to purchase the site to attain the option to develop clean energy now or anytime into the future.
-Ultimately, if the City of Medicine Hat does not pursue this opportunity, another developer may and the benefits of ownership would be lost.

 Can solar panels be recycled?